PPTArena: A Benchmark for PowerPoint Editing: Examples of PPTArena's Challenging Cases

 \subsection{Cross-Slide Dependencies and Global Constraints}

-The example in figure~\ref{fig:case36_example} requires mapping speaker notes to the correct slides, rewriting narrative beats, and restructuring the deck before deleting the staging slide.
-The task forces long-horizon planning because mistakes in early slides cascade to the remaining six notes assignments.
+Some tasks in PPTArena force long-horizon planning because mistakes in early slides cascade to the remaining ones.
 The \textbf{Cross-Slide Data Consolidation} example in figure~\ref{fig:appendix_cases_74_93_98} pushes this further: the agent must (1) parse and merge structured data from two slides, (2) delete slides while updating all subsequent slide references, (3) apply typographic transformations globally, and (4) perform layout normalization on a different slide.
 This creates a dependency graph where earlier actions (slide deletion) affect later operations (slide indexing).
 Although the PPTC-R release contains 386 turns (21\% of 1,808) that touch more than one slide, each loop simply replays the same formatting adjustment after a \texttt{move\_to\_slide} call, so there is no dependency between slides or data flow to maintain.

 Another example, \textbf{Cross-Slide Conditional Formatting}, in figure~\ref{fig:appendix_cases_74_93_98} introduces conditional logic across slides.
 This requires: (1) parsing tabular data on one slide, (2) establishing semantic correspondences between table entries and timeline elements on another slide, and (3) applying conditional formatting based on extracted attributes.
 No comparable case exists in PPTC-R or T2US, whose multi-slide turns remain independent formatting loops without shared semantics.